FilippoRanza/rmd/docs/README.md

 ### Additional Features (Automatic Mode)
 #### Remove Duplicates
-- remove duplicates files in the current directory, and all sub directoris:
+- remove duplicates files in the current directory, and all sub directories:
 ```bash
 rmd -d
 ```